GlossProject/docs/examples.rst

 Layout Dropping
 ''''''''''''''''''''''''''''
 Gloss provides drop classes which make it possible to remove/hide aspects of your layout that you don't want to be shown.
-We call this procedure `content dropping`.
+We call this procedure `layout dropping`.
 Layout can be removed everywhere, without exception, using the `gl-drop` class or conditionally using classes like `gl-front-drop` and `gl-inner-drop`.

 Dropping a element